Limits of manifolds with boundary II: Almost isometries and local stability

-In the case when $A_i,B_i$ are all points, Theorem \ref{thm:ALMOST} is proved in \cite[Theorem 9.4]{BGP}.
+In the case when $A_i,B_i$ are all points, Theorem \ref{thm:ALMOST} is proved in \cite[Theorem 9.4]{BGP} (Theorem \ref{thm:almost-isometry}).
 In the general case, we need to modify the argument there, though the essential idea is still the same as \cite[Theorem 9.4]{BGP}.
-Since we do not know a reference for Theorem \ref{thm:ALMOST}, we give the proof below.
+Since the authors do not know a reference for Theorem \ref{thm:ALMOST}, we give the proof below for reader's convenience.

 \begin{proof}[Proof of Theorem \ref{thm:ALMOST}] It is easy to verify that $\{ (\Uparrow_y^{A_i},\Uparrow_y^{B_i})\}_{i=1}^{m}$ is an $(m,\delta)$-strainer of $\Sigma_y(Y)$ in the sense of \cite[Definition 9.1]{BGP} for all $y\in B^Y(x,\e)$ if $\e$ is small enough.
 From \cite[Lemma 9.3]{BGP}, we have \beq \biggl|\sum_{i=1}^m\cos^2\angle(\Uparrow_y^{A_i},\xi)-1\biggr| <\tau(\delta) \eeq for any $\xi\in\Sigma_y(Y)$.
 We set $\Phi=(\Phi_1,\ldots,\Phi_m)$, and